 User Research & Product Design for Agriculture Planter in Senegal with Autodesk

-- Sub-Team 2: Business Strategy, Product Portfolio Development: A marketing and business strategy team could provide user research, strategy, and assets (text/images/video) to help reach myAgro’s market in Senegal.
+- Business Strategy, Product Portfolio Development: The team will provide user research, strategy, and assets (text/images/video) to help reach myAgro’s market in Senegal.
 The marketing objective is to expand the demand for myAgro’s precision planter and saving service. myAgro is expanding from a single precision planter to additional farming tools that suit the Senegal context.
-The business objective is creating a strategy and growth plan for growing from one product to 2-3, and effectively managing manufacturing logistics, cost, and marketing across multiple products.
-An Autodesk team focused on go-to-market strategy could work with the myAgro staff to develop a strategy and materials for farmer education, logistics, branding, and business development.
+The business objective is to create a strategy and growth plan from one product to 2-3, and effectively managing manufacturing logistics, costs, and marketing across multiple products.

-- Sub-Team 3: Human-Centered Design Workshop: Currently, MyAgro team practices human-centered design on-the-job but may not know the wording, framework, and new approaches.
-The Autodesk person will work with MyAgro orientation/professional development trainer to develop a workshop on integrating Human-Centered Design approaches that directly applies to their work.
-They will then collectively teach and learn from myAgro staff on how to apply HCD approaches, communication, and collaboration best practices to future marketing, education, and product development endeavors.
+- Human-Centered Design Workshop: Currently, myAgro practices human-centered design on-the-job but may not fully use the wording, framework, and current approaches.
+The Autodesk team will work with MyAgro orientation/professional development trainer to develop a workshop on integrating the Human-Centered Design approach directly into their work.